Akshat-Goyal/Blockchain-Auction/README.md

 - All relevant code has been properly explained with [Doxygen Comments](https://www.doxygen.nl/manual/docblocks.html).
 - A few sample test cases have been provided too.
 They are present as a markdown file `tests.md` in the folder.
+- Please refresh after you change account in MetaMask, or add a listing, or place a bid, or deliver an item, etc. for the changes to be reflected on the page.

 ### Group 1